gaveen/dotfiles/keyboards/README.md

 Unless trained to _touch type,_ most of us would instinctively use vision-based guiding to orient our hands over a keyboard.

 I view the practice of only optimizing for just one of these guiding senses as a mistake.
-It can be a hindrance or it's a wasted opportunity at best.
+It can be a hindrance or at least a wasted opportunity.

 Let's take each of the following poor optimization and/or design choices.
 - A comically long spacebar wasting valuable real estate on a keyboard surface